Touch

 Vector2 position = contact.screenPosition;

-// Convert to world position (for 2D games)
+// Convert to a world position for 2D games.

 Vector3 worldPos = Camera.main.ScreenToWorldPoint(